ctfer-io/chall-manager/webdocs/design/high-availability/index.md

 ---

 When designing an highly available application, the Availability and Consistency are often deffered to the database layer.
+This database explains its tradeoff(s) according to the [CAP theorem](). <!--TODO wikipedia link to cap theorem-->
 Nevertheless, chall-manager does not use a database for simplicity of use.

-First of all, a quick taxonomy:
+First of all, some definitions:
 - **Availability** is the characteristic of an application to be reachable to the final user of services.
 - **High Availability** contains Availability, with minimal interruptions of services and response times as low as possible.